Supply Chain Consultant to Ease Distribution

 As for a strategy that addresses the longer-term operational challenges, the future may be uncertain, but the likelihood is that the increase in e-commerce shopping will persist.
 Analysts at McKinsey concluded that the massive shift in consumer behavior compressed 10 years of anticipated e-commerce adoption into three months.
 Forbes noted that — as shoppers have embraced the convenience and flexibility of buying online — this trend is likely to continue.
 It’s a reality that operations filling e-commerce orders must accept and plan for strategically.

-That’s where a consultant can help, outlining a strategic plan that accommodates future needs by adjusting the operation’s current processes and incorporating equipment and technologies that can boost throughput and productivity without adding more labor.
+That’s where a supply chain consultant can help, outlining a strategic plan that accommodates future needs by adjusting the operation’s current processes and incorporating material handling systems that can boost throughput and productivity without adding more labor.
 The consultant can make recommendations about investments in semi-automated or automated technologies, mobile robotics, and software, as well as help, determine which solution (or combination of solutions) will create the most flexibility to support ongoing changes in inventory and/or order profiles.

 This evaluation typically includes a sensitivity analysis or calculations that determine how changes in different variables might impact a given solution.
 For example, if an automated goods-to-person storage and retrieval system is under consideration, its ability to adapt to changes in the stock-keeping unit (SKU) or order profiles may be adequate for a 5% variance, but not a 30% variance.
 These types of evaluations can be performed statistically with a spreadsheet for less complex investments.
 More complex systems should be evaluated through simulation software, which enables a variety of operational and equipment scenarios to be assessed.
 It also enables the chosen system’s tolerance for variability to be validated prior to making the investment.